gkjohnson/3d-tiles-lowest-point-plugin/README.md

 # 3d-tiles-lowest-point-plugin

+## Running

+- Create a `.env` file with `VITE_ION_KEY` variable set to the users Cesium Ion key.
+- Run "npm install" in the root.
+- Run "npm start" in the root.
+- Visit "localhost:5173"

+## API

 ### AltitudeDetectionPlugin

 Plugin for detecting the minimum and maximum altitudes in a given range as determined by raycasting against a 3d shape.